 "Come, come!" she barked back into the trove cave.
 Hatchlings scurried out.
 Many joys!
-"Kipess," Boss Akaross called to me.
-I went to him and put down the hooch maker and boss pouch of jingles.
-"Yes, boss?"
-"We goes to the Hidey-Hidey Lair," Boss Akaross said.
-"Nots you."
-"Whats?"
-I asked.
-Boss Akaross pointed at the boss pouch with his only arm.
+"Kipess," Bossy Boss Marss called to me and I hurried to him.
+He pointed his only arm at the pouch.
 "Takes it.
 Fills with jingles.
 Stops The Hand.
 They crosses us."
 "Yes, Boss."
 I promised though my heart trembled.
 The Hand had magics.
 I took the boss pouch, filled it from the trove, and left to save my tribe.

 Tricksy TimesAt the end of the fancy raid, I had mets the sneaky shiny haggler, Fawkes.
 I returned to hims and bought knowledge from hims, but not for jingles.
 For this, he haggled favors.
 Whats favors we haggled are hush hush.
 No asking!
 I did haggles for a magic shiny that could move big stuffs with the boss jingles.
 The Hand magic makers had left for now, I nots haggled for why as I hads plans.
 Shhhh!
 With haggled knowledge, I began to hunt The Hand.
 First, I scumfroggoo'ed one Hand and puts him in the bed of fancy-pantsed boat peoples wife, also scumfroggooed.
 Oh, the yells and fights joyed my heart!
 Two nights later, I broke all the full bottles in the brandy house where The Hand gathered for hush hush haggling.
 Ha, more yells and fights!
 For the next several nights, I began to hunt The Hand, taking them when each was alone.
 With each hunt, I bagged their livers in salts.
 I bagged five livers of The Hand before I was hunted by the Blackstone boat peoples who wanted all The Hand hunting for themselves.